NEONScience/NEON-Data-Skills/tutorials/NDS-style-guide.md

 ***

+## Code Chunks

+In most tutorials, code is embedded within code

+### R Markdown code chunk arguments

+* `eval = FALSE, comment = NA`: Used when you do not want to evaluate the chunk but you do want to keep the code non-commented out in the .R script.
+(You'll almost always want to include `comment=NA`when using `eval=FALSE`)
+* `eval =TRUE, purl = FALSE`: Used when you do not want to include a code chunk in the .R but you do want it to show in the .md.
+Relatively few use cases.
+* `include = FALSE, purl = FALSE`: Used when you do not want to show a chunk in the .md or the .R files.
+Typically used for set up of the .RMD or to create a graphic to supplement text in a .RMD that isn't part of the actual code of the lesson.
+* `echo=FALSE, results="hide"`: Used when you want to evaluate the code but you don't want the code or results to show in the .md (website) but you do want the code to appear in .R.
+Frequently used  for the "answers" in Challenges code sections.

+***

 ## Images
 All images used in NEON Data Skills educational resources must be free of copyright issues (CC0, CC-BY, etc).
 We write out the source and license of all images (linked